endlessbux/cs3524_assessment_3_team_b/readme.md

     o	Players can pick up items.
-    o	Items picked up are stored up in inventory o	Item picked up by a player is removed from item location. o
+    o	Items picked up are stored up in inventory o	Item picked up by a player is removed from item location. o	Itemsm Picked can also be dropped by a player
 •	MULTI-PLAYER MUD-
-    o	More than one user can join the MUD game. o	Players can see other users in the MUD game. o	Players can see other player’s inventories o	Users can move around in the MUD o	Players can see other players at certain location in the MUD game. o
+    o	More than one user can join a MUD game. o	Players can see other users in the MUD game. o	Players can see other player’s inventories o	Users can move around in the MUD o	Players can see other players at certain location in a MUD game.

 •	MULTI-MUD GAME-
-    o	More than 1 MUD game is instantiated on the server. o	Users can see how many MUD games are currently running on the server. o	Users can select any MUD game to join. o	Users can Exit playing a particular MUD game on the server.
+    o	More than 1 MUD game is instantiated on the server. o	Users can see how many MUD games are currently running on the server. o	Users can select any MUD game to join at a time. o	Users can Exit playing a particular MUD game on the server. o	Users can create new MUD game and change MUD game.
+•	OTHERS
+    o	users can quit the game with the key word “q”. o	Users can use the keyword ”h” to get help messages and commands a player may type in.